-Similar to Mainland China, other regions also often have multiple ISPs, such as Thailand's DTAC, AIS, and TURE, Taiwan's Chunghwa Telecom, Taiwan Mobile, and so-net, as well as Indonesia's Telkomsel, XL, and INDOSAT, and cross-ISP access speed is subject to bandwidth and resources.
+Similar to Mainland China, other regions also often have multiple ISPs, such as DTAC, AIS, and TURE in Thailand, Chunghwa Telecom, Taiwan Mobile, and so-net in Taiwan (China), as well as Telkomsel, XL, and INDOSAT in Indonesia, and cross-ISP access speed is subject to bandwidth and resources.
 To improve the access experience of end users on networks operated by different ISPs, Tencent Cloud's scheduling system allows them to access their own ISPs.
 Plus, its cache nodes built locally generally boast BGP lines for access and peering links with local ISPs.

 For example, for end users of three ISPs (DTAC, AIS, and TURE) in Thailand, the central scheduling system collects a large amount of foreign IPs and ISP information and automatically schedules them to the nearest CDN nodes based on their IPs, with a recognition accuracy of over 99.5%.
 Switching between data centers upon exception is also supported.
 If the monitoring and detecting nodes find an exception in a region, the system will automatically switch to the most optimal data center.